github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 You can enable push protection:

 * At repository/organization level, if you are a repository administrator or an organization owner.
-This type of push protection is referred to as "push protection".
+You will see alerts in the **Security** tab of your repository when a contributor to the repository bypasses push protection.
 * For your account on {% data variables.product.prodname_dotcom %}, as a user.
 This type of push protection is referred to as "push protection for users".
+It protects you from pushing secrets to _any_ public repository on {% data variables.product.prodname_dotcom %}, but it doesn't generate alerts.

 {% endif %}